 What can be done?

 Of course, prevention is always better.
 It would be a big help to be careful of what you wash in the sinks.
 You should also make sure what is flushed down the toilet are just the things meant to be flushed down there.
 Supervising your children is an important part of this.

-If clogs and other problems have already occurred, then call Richmond Hill plumbing companies to fix it right away.
-Companies like Harris Plumbing Inc. provide different solutions for plumbing problems, including tree root removal, video camera inspection, and hydro-scrub.
+If clogs and other problems have already occurred, companies like Harris Plumbing Inc. provide different solutions for plumbing problems, including tree root removal, video camera inspection, and hydro-scrub.

 (Source: Don’t take water for granted, Peterborough Examiner, Mar.
 10, 2014)